LykkeCity/BCNExplorer/README.md

 # Bcn Exploler

-A website exploler the blockchain and shows information about blocks, transactions, assets, address balances etc.
+A website explores the blockchain and shows information about blocks, transactions, assets, address balances etc.

 #Project structure
 * The project contaion 2 main parts: